freight-hub/api-standards/patterns.md

 Machine-readable text, such as URLs, HTTP verbs, and source code, are represented using a fixed-width font.

 URIs containing variable blocks are pecified according to [URI Template RFC 6570](https://tools.ietf.org/html/rfc6570).
-For example, a URL containing a variable called account_id would be shown as https://paypal.com/accounts/{account_id}/.
+For example, a URL containing a variable called accountId would be shown as https://paypal.com/accounts/{accountId}/.

 HTTP headers are written in camelCase + hyphenated syntax, e.g. Foo-Request-Id.